 Once we’d checked in and dropped our bags, we wandered out, map in hand and headed along the city walls towards the River Ouse.
 York is bursting with bridges and they are one of the best places to admire and take in the cityscape around you.

 We wandered around the city, admiring the stunning architecture.
 York definitely feels like one of the most liveable cities I’ve visited in the UK and has some of the most charming pubs, shops and buildings!
+We bought so many lovely souvenirs during our stay in York that we decided to send them back to Australia so we didn’t have to carry them around in our luggage for the next month.
+We sent them with Parcel2Go who were really reasonably priced and our lovely York package arrived safely back in Australia!

 One of the places I was most excited to visit in York was The Shambles.
 The Shambles is a narrow cobbled, medieval street filled with Elizabethan buildings.
 It is one of the oldest and best preserved medieval streets in Europe, with some of the timber-framed buildings dating back to the 14th century!
 It is said to have been inspiration for Diagon Alley in the Harry Potter series, and there are now Harry Potter and wizardry themed stores located along the street!
 It’s just as charming as the pictures and there are parts of the street that are so close you can touch both sides of the street at once!